lakimapturn/cs2200-asm-intellisense/README.md

 - Ensure to select the language `cs2200asm` at the bottom bar.
 - Start typing an instruction (e.g., `lw`, `sw`, `add`) and IntelliSense will suggest completions.
 - Hover over an instruction to see its expected operands.
+- Errors related to register names and labels not existing are also highlighted!
 - This is an example of what autocomplete adds:
   ![LC2200 Assembly Intellisense Example](images/image.png)